-Founded in July, 2008, Wild for Life Foundation (WFLF) is a 501 (c)(3) grassroots volunteer based nonprofit charity established to prevent cruelty to animals.
-Wild for Life Foundation (WFLF) has been at the forefront of efforts to rescue, and provide rehabilitation and safe harbor for at risk animals -providing the space, natural habitat and quality of care which they deserve.
-WFLF is internationally recognized as a leader in animal welfare-- among our greatest concerns are imperiled wild horses and burros, abused, neglected and slaughter bound wild and domestic equines, the organized inhumane exploitation of equines including their use as food and fiber, and the inadequate standards of protection for the equine population as a whole.
+Wild for Life Foundation (WFLF) is dedicated to elevating life and healing through the prevention of cruelty to animals.
+WFLF a grassroots U.S. Registered Nonprofit volunteer based charity established for the prevention of cruelty to animals with a focus on animal welfare and the protection of wildlife.
+Among our greatest concerns are imperiled wild horses and burros, abused, neglected and slaughter bound wild and domestic equines, and inadequate standards of protection for America’s equine population as a whole.
 WFLF is dedicated to saving, protecting and preserving wild and domestic equines through rescue, rehabilitation, education and sanctuary.
 The WFLF promotes the conservation of wild horses on their Native lands and the preservation of natural ecosystems and wildlife.
-We strive to provide programs with a focus on community enrichment through nature based animal friendly activities, including equine sanctuary, equine training and robust equine assisted programs for active duty military, veterans and their families, disadvantaged youth and others in need.
-We save the lives of distressed, displaced and victimized animals whose healing hearts enhance the lives of people.
+We strive to provide programs with a focus on community enrichment equine wellness activities, including robust equine assisted programs for active duty military, veterans and disadvantaged youth and others in need.
+We save the lives of homeless, starved and slaughter bound horses whose healing hearts enhance the lives of people.
 The WFLF is achieving these goals through operating equine rescue, sanctuary, education and wellness programs which provide community enrichment through fostering symbiotic environmental stewardship and a healing partnership with animals.

 Wild for Life Foundation’s vision is to nurture, preserve and promote a compassionate human-animal bond by giving back to the animals and the environment which all life depends.
 Through the Wild for Life Foundation’s diverse educational and wellness activities we seek to build compassion and positive life skills to foster symbiotic environmental stewardship through a healing partnership with animals.